-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 sub parsed from the

-Cookie header, we can use it to retrieve the user information we previously stored in KV.
-First, we’ll do a lookup to Workers KV using the
+Cookie header, use it to retrieve the user information you previously stored in KV.
+First, do a lookup to Workers KV using the

-sub field as a key — if it isn’t found, we’ll throw an
+sub field as a key — if it is not found, throw an

 Error.
-Next, we’ll take that data from Workers KV and attempt to parse it as JSON — if that fails, another
+Next, take that data from Workers KV and attempt to parse it as JSON — if that fails, another

 Error will be thrown: